cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

         morion circled.yaml;    # Execute program trace symbolically
         ```

-Remember that if you followed along the instructions in section [Tracing](./4_tracing.md), the trace
+Remember that if you followed along the instructions in chapter [Tracing](./4_tracing.md), the trace
 was collected while the vulnerable binary processed a sample payload leading to a
 **crasher/segfault** (as might have been identified by a fuzzer).
 ### Analysis Modules